 Allow OpenGL Stereo

 Off by default.
-When on, LightWave fills the screen completely including the menu bar.
-The mouse needs to be moved to the top of the screen to see menus.
+LightWave fills the screen completely, including the menu bar, and the mouse needs to be moved to the top of the screen to see it.

 Allow Hi-Res OpenGL